 The simplest method for laying out a drip irrigation system is to use in-line emitter hoses.
 These hoses can snake around a garden bed between plants and flowers.
-Another approach, somewhat more complex, is to create zones (i.e., a stand of several plants in one area) and run branches of emitters to them, off the main distribution hose.
+Another approach, which is somewhat more complex, is to create zones (i.e., a stand of several plants in one area) and run branches of emitters to them, off the main distribution hose.

 Q. What is the life expectancy of drip irrigation?

 A drip irrigation system should last between 10 and 15 years.
 However, poly-drip irrigation lines are prone to damage from freezing temperatures and the sun’s ultraviolet rays, both of which can cause the lines to crack.
 As such, you should expect to replace some of the system’s components and tubing after 4 or 5 years.

 Q. Is drip line better than drip tape?

 Which type of drip irrigation is better depends on what you’re using it for.
 Drip tape is a long piece of tubing with a thin wall that lies flat until it’s filled with water, making it much easier to roll up than rigid tubing.
 Since it only lasts a few years and doesn’t bend well, it’s ideal for irrigating long rows of short-term crops.
 Drip line is thicker tubing and looks similar to a hose.
 It doesn’t roll up easily but lasts much longer than drip tape, making it a good choice for long-term use, such as in a garden or greenhouse.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.